reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 ## Robot Movement
 ### Smart Robot Servo configuration
 The Smart Robot Servo is set on Pin 7 of the Arduino Mega and is configured with _Servo.write_ function.
-The moveset of the Smart Robot Servo is defined by the distance given by the HC-SR04 sensors depending on whether the wall is near, far away or in a corner.
+The moveset of the Smart Robot Servo is defined by the distance given by the HC-SR04 sensors depending on whether the walls are near, far away or in a corner.
 ### Robot Orientation
-The orientation of the robot is defined by the first corner, if the corner is of the rigth side it means that the direction is clockwise and vice versa
+The orientation of the robot is defined by the first corner, if the corner is of the rigth side it means that the direction is clockwise and vice versa.
 ### Route Determination
 The determination of the routes is based on the color of the cone next to the robot.
 If the python code detects a color this information will be sent to the arduino and transformed into a left or right turn depending on the detected color.